- I have pain in my hands

 Of course some of the problems in the list above can also be caused by other things and fixing your bike setup alone might not solve them.

 But a poor setup might be preventing you from finding a solution.

 Bike fitting isn’t just for serious cyclists and professionals.
 In fact, serious cyclists and professionals often get away with ‘poor’ set ups because their motivation and physiology enable them to tolerate discomfort and fear in a way that most people simply can’t.
-It doesn’t mean that they get away scot free: Geraint Thomas, for example, rode rode the entire 2013 Tour de France with a broken pelvis, and won the 2018 Dauphiné despite falling off in the prologue while he was trying to ride around a corner.
+Whether you consider yourself a serious cyclist or not, there’s no need to put up with an uncomfortable ride.

 Read some of my other blogs to learn how the setup of your bike affects confidence, comfort, handling, braking, pedalling technique, descending, group riding…